adarshdigievo/aiosurge/README.md

 ## Development

 - To install dev dependencies, first [install uv](https://docs.astral.sh/uv/getting-started/installation/)
-- Install the dev dependencies using `uv sync --dev`
+- Install the optional dev dependencies using `uv sync --extra dev`
 - Test the package across supported python versions using the `tox` command.

 - You may also use the `pytest` command directly to run tests from the command line: